Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Background

+The key focus of this paper is using RT cores, which are inherently tied to $L^2$ distances, to solve non-$L^2$ distance problems.
+This subsection summarizes some of these non-$L^2$ distance functions.

+In 2-dimensional space, we recall the set of functions that give the distance between point $a$ and $b$ based in $L^p$ spaces~\cite{bourbaki1987topological} as follows, where$a_x, a_y$ are $x,y$ coordinates of point $a$, and $|.|$ represents the absolute value:

-\paragraph{Cosine distance} Angular distance, cosine distance, inner product, or dot product convey information about distances in spherical geometry.
+While $L^p$ norms use Cartesian coordinates, distances such as angular distance, cosine distance, inner product, or dot product use spherical coordinates~\cite{cosine}.
 Angular distance is the shorter angle between two vectors, while cosine distance or cosine similarity is the cosine function applied to this angle.
-The inner product or dot product is the same for vectors, and these are in turn same as cosine distance when the vectors are of unit length.
+The inner product or dot product is the same for vectors, and these are, in turn, the same as cosine distance when the vectors are of unit length.
 Because cosine distance measures how similar two vectors are, it is highly useful in recommendation systems.